frconor-ebook/meditations/_posts/2025-05-30-pentecost-sunday.md

 Then he goes away and comes back a second day and explains it again.
 And now a few more in the class understand the idea.

-He goes away, or he or she goes away, and comes back a third time, explains it a third time, and now the vast majority of the class understands the new idea.
+He or she goes away, and comes back a third time, explains it a third time, and now the vast majority of the class understands the new idea.

 But there are still a certain few who haven\'t quite caught it.
 And so, he or she goes away and comes back the fourth time.
-And the fourth time she explains it.

-Now that\'s when everybody understands.
+And the fourth time she explains it, now that\'s when everybody understands.
 And that\'s when they say: 'Ahh!
 Now we understand.'

 Pentecost was like the Feast of the 'Ahh!' of the Apostles because that\'s when the penny dropped.
 They began to understand the Scriptures.